 If a tree service helps you cut trees and brush, they are happy to pile the chips on your property.
 Fire Safe has a terrific wood chipping service, so if you stack your brush carefully at an accessible location, the crew will chip and leave a pile or take the chips away.

 Fire Safe does suggest keeping mulch 30 feet away from structures.
-When decomposed, these chips are a terrific planting medium to use for less flammable native plants to adorn our yards and support the insects and wildlife that depend on native plants for food and shelter.
+When decomposed, these chips absorb water and are a terrific planting medium to use for less flammable native plants to adorn our yards and support the insects and wildlife that depend on native plants for food and shelter.

 HAUL IT AWAY

-If you miss these dates, you can haul green waste to the Waste Management McCourtney Road Transfer Station, but it isn’t free.
+If you miss these special drop off events, you can haul green waste to the McCourtney Road Transfer Station, and pay a fee.
 Fortunately, that green waste is trucked to a processor for chips, so it has a second life.